 The capital city and region of Belgium, Brussels is densely populated.
 With over 1.2 million people, it is still only the 12th largest city in Europe.
 It traces its roots back to Stone Age settlements and activity through Roman and Frankish rule.
 Its idyllic location on the banks of the River Senne eventually prompted a permanent chapel in 580, and official founding and recognition in 979.

-In the thousand years since, Brussels has seen revolutionary changes and brutal wars.
+In the thousand years since Brussels has seen revolutionary changes and brutal wars.
 This long history is alive and on display throughout the streets of the city, known for its striking and diverse architecture.
 Since World War 2, it has become the de facto capital of Europe, with many international institutions calling Brussels home.
 Dynamic change and international politics perfuse the city and are often part of its defining features.

-Brussels is considered an ‘Alpha’ city, a major node in global trade, finance and politics.
+Brussels is considered an ‘Alpha’ city, a major node in global trade, finance, and politics.
 Its central geographical location in both Belgium and Europe makes it a prime location for conferences and meetings.
 While the de facto official language of the city is French, over 35% of the population speaks English.
 Like Brussels, the people are equally international, with substantial immigrant communities and the diverse languages and cultures to match.

-The two primary airports in Belgium, Zaventem and Charleroi, are both centrally located in the country.
+The two primary airports in Belgium, Zaventem, and Charleroi, are both centrally located in the country.
 Further, Charles de Gaulle in Paris, and Schiphol in Amsterdam are both nearby given easy train and road connections.
 Bus networks and rail connections are often conveniently located close to arrival terminals.
 Given the ease of travel in this region of Europe, flying through any of these airports offer similar levels of convenience.

 The entire country of Belgium, Brussels included, is covered with a dense mesh of railroads and tramways.
 Travel within a few hundred kilometers of Brussels is often most convenient by train.
 Nearly all high-speed rail (Thalys, Eurostar, TGV, ICE) connects to one of the main train stations in the city, Brussels South-Sud-Zuid.
-From here, light rail, busses, a metro or taxies can ferry you throughout the region.
+From here, light rail, buses, a metro or taxies can ferry you throughout the region.

-Brussels is not known as an exotic or relaxing local, but it is a bustling city alive with business, history and politics.
+Brussels is not known as an exotic or relaxing local, but it is a bustling city alive with business, history, and politics.
 However, sandwiched between Paris and Amsterdam, it is often overlooked.
 The weather in this tri-city group is often hit-or-miss, with Brussels falling behind the other two in terms of sunny days.

 The climate is temperate with a maritime flair, rarely too hot or too cold.
 With over 200 days of rain per year on average, it is one of the wetter cities in Europe after London.
 Though, given its proximity to the ocean, snow is rare and only seen on a handful of days each year.
 Regardless, snow always seems to catch the Belgians off-guard, with public transport becoming unreliable after only a few centimeters of precipitation.